 You had faith in Jesus, but how do you love God when He lets you down?
 Maybe you hoped a relationship wouldn’t lead to divorce, a loved one wouldn’t die, a home wouldn’t be lost, or a dream wouldn’t be shattered forever.
 But you lost something you love, and you’re disappointed in God.

 These tips on how top stop being a critical, judgmental Christian are creative because they don’t revolve around your attitude.
-Your judgments won’t stop if you focus on “how to be a better Christian” — in fact, the more you focus on you, the more judgmental you’ll be.
+Your judgments won’t stop if you focus on “how to be a better Christian” — in fact, the more you focus on you, the more… Read More »How to Stop Being a Critical Christian

 How do you cope with feeling unloved by God?
 “I believe in Jesus Christ but I can’t feel God’s love for me,” says a She Blossoms reader.
 “I tell myself God loves me but I don’t feel loved.
 I can’t believe Jesus loves me the way He loves other people.”